Chapter 5 - Playing the Game

 Downtime

-Downtime occurs during gaps in the narrative, typically between sessions of play.
+Downtime occurs during gaps in the narrative, typically between sessions of play, or as the GM specifies.
+Work with your GM to determine how this time is spent for your hero.

 Advancement